 Education for the 21st Century

-UNESCO’s educational objectives are to support the achievement of Education for All (EFA); to provide global and regional leadership in education; to strengthen education systems worldwide from early childhood to the adult years; to respond to contemporary global challenges through education.
+To fulfil this role UNESCO aims to provide global and regional leadership in education, strengthen education systems worldwide and respond to contemporary global challenges through education.

-The Organization focuses on increasing equity and access, improving quality, and ensuring that education develops knowledge and skills in areas such as sustainable development, HIV and AIDS, human rights and gender equality.
+The Organization focuses on enhancing inclusive equitable access to relevant quality education that develops knowledge and competencies in areas such as global citizenship and sustainable development, human rights and gender equality, health and HIV and AIDS, as well as technical and vocational skills development.
 UNESCO works with governments and a wide range of partners to make education systems more effective through policy change.

 The Education 2030 Framework for Action guides UNESCO and partners’ in implementing the Sustainable Development Goal 4.
 It recognizes that governments have the primary responsibility for successful implementation, follow-up and review and that country-led action can drive change, supported by effective multi-stakeholder partnerships and financing.